intel-iot-devkit/intelligent-vending-machine/README.md

 	*Figure 1.
 Sensors and pin connections.*

-## Install and Configure the Required Software
+### Install and Configure the Required Software

 This section gives instructions for: installation of the operating system, connecting the UP² board to the Internet, installing required software libraries, and finally cloning the project sources from a GitHub\* repository.

-### Installing the OS: Ubuntu\* Server
+#### Installing the OS: Ubuntu\* Server

 The UP Squared board comes with a preinstalled version of the Ubuntu* 16.04 operating system.
-Follow the instruction mentioned [here](https://www.ubuntu.com/download/iot/up-squared-iot-grove-server) to install Ubuntu on a UP² board, if not already installed.
+Follow the instructions [here](https://www.ubuntu.com/download/iot/up-squared-iot-grove-server) to install Ubuntu on a UP² board, if not already installed.

-### Connecting the UP² to the Internet
+#### Connecting the UP² to the Internet

 This section describes how to connect the UP² board to your network, which will enable you to deploy and run the project from a different host on the same network (i.e. your laptop).
 Internet access is required in order to download the additional software libraries and the project code.

 The following sections describe the commands that need to be entered into a terminal (shell) on the UP² board:

-#### Ethernet
+##### Ethernet

- 1. Once Ubuntu is installed, restart the UP² board and login using your user.
+ 1. Once Ubuntu is installed, restart the UP² board and login using your user account.
  2. Type in the command `ifconfig` and find the interface named `enp3s0` in the list.
 In some cases, this might show up as `eth0` instead.
 Use the name displayed here for the following step.
  3. Open the network interface file using the command: `vim /etc/network/interfaces` and the following lines to it: